susithra2097/Capstone-Project-2/README.md

 Data Transformation: Using Python and Pandas to clean and structure the data.

-Database Insertion: Storing transformed data in a POSTGRESQL database.
+Database Insertion: Storing transformed data in a SQL database.

 Dashboard Creation: Using Streamlit and Plotly to build an interactive dashboard.